Thomas Gardiner Corcoran: Later life

 After leaving the White House, Corcoran retained enormous influence in the administration, in part because of high appointees who owed their positions to him.
 Corcoran went into private practice as a lawyer along with former U.S. Federal Communications Commission (FCC) chief counsel William J. Dempsey, whom Corcoran had installed in that job in 1938.
 Dempsey and Corcoran managed the takeover of New York radio station WMCA for Corcoran's friend, Undersecretary of Commerce Edward J. Noble.
 That resulted in both an FCC and a congressional investigation.

 Corcoran's work after leaving government service led him to be dubbed the first of the modern lobbyists.
 Corcoran's phones were tapped by the federal government between 1945 and 1947.
 The transcripts of the wiretaps were deposited in the Truman Presidential Library and not released to researchers until Corcoran's death.
 The evidence is that a Truman White House aide ordered the tap, but it was then rescinded by President Harry S. Truman.

 It is also alleged that Corcoran engaged in improper attempts to influence decisions of the Supreme Court.

 Family

+On March 4, 1940 Corcoran married his long-time secretary, Peggy Dowd.
+She had originally been assigned to work for him at the Reconstruction Finance Corporation in 1933.
+"Everyone was charmed by Peggy, who was bright and generous, except F.D.R. and Felix Frankfurter, who thought their protégé should not marry the daughter of an immigrant Washington mailman.
+Peggy told my mom that F.D.R. teasingly referring to her as 'our 'Gorgeous Hussy'".
+The couple had six children.
+Peggy Dowd Corcoran died in 1957 aged forty-four of a cerebral brain hemorrhage.

 Following in their father's footsteps, his son, Thomas G. Corcoran Jr., attended Brown University and Harvard Law School (class of 1967), before founding the Washington, D.C., law firm of Berliner, Corcoran & Rowe.
-A daughter, Margaret J. Corcoran, also graduated from Harvard Law School (class of 1965), and clerked for Associate Justice Hugo Black of the U.S. Supreme Court during the 1966 Term (the second woman to clerk), while continuing to assist her father at social events.
+Oldest daughter, Margaret J. Corcoran, also graduated from Harvard Law School (class of 1965), and clerked for Associate Justice Hugo Black of the U.S. Supreme Court during the 1966 Term (the second woman to clerk), while continuing to assist her father at social events.

 His granddaughter, Sara Corcoran, earned her undergraduate degree and MBA from the University of Southern California.
 She is a legal journalist and is the publisher of The National Courts Monitor, a civil courts legal journal.